stat545ubc-2021/mini-data-analysis-EL/milestone 3/mda-milestone-3.md

 ![](mda-milestone-3_files/figure-markdown_strict/exercise2c-1.png)

-It is clear that our model did not perform very well, as it is clear that the predicted and actual values deviate substantially from the x = y line, shown in red.
+It is clear that our model did not perform very well, as we can see from the plot that the predicted and actual values deviate substantially from the x = y line, shown in red.
 <!----------------------------------------------------------------------------->

 # Exercise 3: Reading and writing data